bswaby/Touchpoint/README.md

 ### 📊 [Weekly Contribution Report](https://github.com/bswaby/Touchpoint/blob/main/Finance/Weekly%20Contribution%20Report)
 This is the primary tool our finance team tracks, reports, and works through finances each week.
 It has greatly helped us move forward together as a team and get away from Excel.

-Implementation Level: Easy
+- ⚙️ **Implementation Level: Easy
-Installation: The Script is pasted and go.
+- 🧩 **Installation: The Script is pasted and go.
 Once you are in the UI, you will complete all the configuration in the UI for you financial setup.

 ---
 ## 📈 Reports